George is an independent small business consultant and business owner with a mission to help entrepreneurs improve their management skills.

-- Impact On Friendship: Disciplinary action may cause loss of friendship and alienation from members of the workgroup.
+- Impact on Friendship: Disciplinary action may cause loss of friendship and alienation from members of the workgroup.
 Supervisors should look for respect, not friendship, by being consistent in the application of discipline.

 - Fear of Conflict: Some people will avoid confronting a difficult situation, especially if it involves interpersonal conflict.
 Some people confuse being liked with being respected.

-Causes and Effects of Counter-productive Behavior
+Causes and Effects of Counterproductive Behavior

 Good management stresses a positive approach to discipline.
 Unfortunately, fear of punishment is still the most deployed deterrent by many managers.
-On the other hand, when employees understand and accept rules that they consider sensible and fair, they become self- regulating and reduce the negative impact of counter-productive behavior.
+On the other hand, when employees understand and accept rules that they consider sensible and fair, they become self- regulating and reduce the negative impact of counterproductive behavior.
 This is when discipline becomes a constructive and positive force that enables people to work cooperatively.
 In companies where discipline is considered only in the narrow and punitive sense as reaction, which punishes and corrects, it results in poor morale and affects productivity.

-There are a number of negative behavior patterns, which are seriously disruptive and destructive.
+There are a number of negative behavior patterns that are seriously disruptive and destructive.
 Examples include insubordination, falsification of work records, fighting, theft, drinking, use of drugs, and sexual harassment.
 These require immediate attention by management and a strong response, which may include suspension or even termination after the completion of due process.
 There are other behaviors that are less prolific but nevertheless significant barriers to efficient performance: